ucsc/bugfree-wookie/README.md

 | 120        | Sending error mail failed                           |
 | 130        | passed in variable was not a dictionary             |
 | 200        | Error converting values of dict into strings        |

+####Send\_Email(ticket, debug=False)

+send mail will join the dictionary with ':' between the key and value elements for ITR to parse.
+It will return an error code of 900 and 901 if an error occurs when sending the email.
+If such an error occurs, error\_email() will be called.

+####Error\_Email(err)

+Will send an email with the error that was uncaught to the support\_email.
+If this function fails, write\_error() is called, which will write the original error as well as the email error to the file error.log.